codeuchain/codeuchain/packages/csharp/readme.md

 # CodeUChain C#

-A modular framework for chaining processing links with middleware support, following agape philosophy.
+A modular framework for chaining processing links with middleware support, designed for robust .NET applications.

 ## 🤖 LLM Support